OPS-E2E-PPE/VBA-Docs/api/PowerPoint.PpSoundFormatType.md

 ---
-title: PpSoundFormatType Enumeration (PowerPoint) ms.prod: powerpoint
+title: PpSoundFormatType enumeration (PowerPoint)
 api_name:
 - PowerPoint.PpSoundFormatType
 ms.assetid: a7ee383e-7e0a-b391-9b1f-9e6b7d8dd078
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# PpSoundFormatType Enumeration (PowerPoint)
+# PpSoundFormatType enumeration (PowerPoint)

 Constants that specify the format of a sound file.
 In previous versions of Microsoft PowerPoint, these constants were passed to the **Export** method of the **SoundFormat** object and returned by the **Type** property of that object.
 In Microsoft Office PowerPoint 2007, the **SoundFormat** object was deprecated.